 Finally, the technician will provide you with instructions on how to use and look after your new boiler.
 At this point, they’ll also address any questions or concerns you may have.

-And that’s it – you can now enjoy your brand-new boiler!
+That’s it – you can now enjoy your brand-new boiler!

 Final thoughts